mity/mctrl/README.md

 Notes:

 * Unfortunately, CMake does not support generating projects targetting multiple architectures.
-To make build both 32 and 64-bit binaries, you have to generate project files or Makefiles twice and build them separately.
+To build both 32 and 64-bit binaries, you have togenerate project files or Makefiles twice and build them separately in different directories.

-* For gcc tool-chains, you may need to specify path to `gcc` if you want to use other gcc version then the one in the `$PATH` (e.g. if you have multiple mingw-w64 variants installed, one targeting 32-bit and one 64-bit build).
+* For gcc tool-chains, you may need to specify path to `gcc` if you want to use other gcc version then the one in the `$PATH`, e.g. if you have multiple mingw-w64 variants installed, one targeting 32-bit and one 64-bit build.
   Prior using CMake, you may specify path to the `gcc` and CMake will derive all other tool paths accordingly:
 ```sh